 Texture of the hairline is determined by the donor source.
 Ultimately, the surgeon must choose the right donor source to get the hair texture that will proffer the best outcome.
 Traditionally, donor hair comes from the mid-rear scalp; but this is where hair naturally grows thickest in texture.
-A harsh hairline usually results from using this hair, thus, finer hair from other areas is more ideal.
-Building a soft, gradual progression of hair is arguably the most important factor for a hairline transplant to appear natural.
+A harsh hairline usually results from using this hair, thus, finer hair from other areas such as the nape, peri – auricular areas and finer body hairs is more ideal and this is a process pioneered by Dr U. Building a soft, gradual progression of hair is arguably the most important factor for a hairline transplant to appear natural.

 Ethnicity also comes into play with patients who have naturally thicker follicles, such as people of Asian descent.
 In these patients, using hair from the traditional donor areas will especially result in a harsh looking hairline.
-Dr. Umar solves this problem by using hairs closer to the nape areas or finer non-head hair, such as hair from the legs.
-The Archives of Dermatology, The New York Times, and MSNBC online have all published reports on Dr. Umar’s use of leg hair in hairline transplant.
+Dr. Umar solves this problem by using hairs closer to the nape areas or finer non-head hair, such as hair from the legs. , The New York Times, and MSNBC online have all published reports on Dr. Umar’s use of leg hair in hairline transplant.

 To view another example of an actual patient hairline restoration, click here to read more.